 After attending the required orientation session in the fall regarding the Program's policies and specific project assignments, students work from October through March to interview Mayo Clinic staff members and research their topic area, before preparing a final paper and presenting the results of their research efforts to professionals at Mayo Clinic and other program participants.
-Mayo Innovation Scholars Presentations days for 2014-2015 will be in March, specific dates are March 5-6th.
+Mayo Innovation Scholars Presentations days for 2016-2017 will be March 9-10th.
 Through the financial support of CSB/SJU, the Medtronic Foundation and the Minnesota Private College Council, student participants receive $1,000 for their concerted efforts following the presentation in March.

 Eligibility: The Mayo Innovation Scholars Program is open to current CSB and SJU Juniors and Seniors only; in particular, those who meet a GPA requirement of 3.2 or above.

-Application Process: Submit the items outlined below to Lisa Lindgrenfirstname.lastname@example.org (Majors in GBUS, ECON, COMM, and ACFN) or Jen Schaeferemail@example.com (students majoring in BIOL, BIO/CHEM, NURS, Integrative Health Sciences, and Pre-professional programs in the Natural Sciences).
+Application Process: Submit the items outlined below to Lisa Lindgren/ [email protected] (Majors in GBUS, ECON, COMM, and ACFN) or Jen Schaefer/ [email protected] (students majoring in BIOL, CHEM, BIO/CHEM, NURS, Integrative Health Sciences, Pre-professional programs in the Health Sciences, and Physics).
 Application materials should be submitted as one PDF attachment in the following order:

-Please note the application deadline is Friday, October 3, 2014
+Please note: the application deadline is Thursday, September 29, 2016

-Selection Criteria: Faculty will review applications and select students, who will be notified by Friday, October 17, 2014.
-Students must accept by Monday, October 20, 2014.
-The selected students will work as a team with a MBA project leader from St. Thomas or Augsburg at least once in the time between selection as an MISP participant and the required fall training on October 29 or 30.
+Selection Criteria: Faculty will review applications and select students, who will be notified by Friday, October 7, 2016.
+Students must accept by Monday, October 10, 2016.
+Selected students will work as a team with an MBA project leader from St. Thomas or Augsburg at least once in the time between selection as an MISP participant and the required fall training on October 27 or 28.